bernardleanse/CV/README.md

 ## Bernard Leanse

 Always been drawn to engineering and problem solving!
 Been into tech and computers since a teenager.

+I studied Chemical Engineering for two years and dropped out following personal difficulties.

 Became hooked on speciality coffee work and managed a top coffee place for a while.
 My personality is very all or nothing, when I decide i'm doing something, I become obsessively meticulous with my approach unitl the job is done!